 19. Repair air ducts.
 Check your air ducts for leaks that let hot air escape.
 The EPA does not recommend routine cleaning of air ducts, however.

 Make smart choices to stay warm.

 Find ways to keep your body warm without turning up the thermostat, and you’ll feel cozier while saving on winter utility bills.

-11. Wear layers.
+20. Dress in layers.
 Focus on keeping yourself warm rather than your house.
 Comfy socks, flannel pants, layered clothing, even fingerless gloves can keep you warm without turning up the heat.

-12. Eat warming foods.
+21. Eat warming foods.
 Swap your soda for a steaming cup of tea, coffee or cocoa, and put on a pot of soup for lunch.
 Cook a hot, healthy meal for dinner and leave the oven door open to allow the heat to escape into the room as you enjoy your meal.
 There is a reason we want to eat more in the winter; your body craves fuel to heat itself.
 Listen to your body and eat to stay warm.
 Oatmeal, starchy vegetables and protein will help.

-16. Open shades, close doors.
+26. Let the sunlight in.
 Open your curtains, shades or blinds during the day to let sunlight warm the rooms naturally.
 Close off unused rooms by closing doors, so you don’t waste money on heating empty spaces.

 28. Warm the air with a humidifier.
 Add moisture to the air with a humidifier to warm it up.
 It also helps to keep the bathroom door open after a hot shower or bath to allow moisture to infiltrate other rooms and provide warmth.
 (A kettle of water for warm tea puts moisture in the room, too).

-21. Turn down the water temperature.
+29. Turn down the water temperature.
 Hot water heaters are normally set at 140 degrees.
 Moving them down to 120 degrees can save as much as 5% to 10% on water heating costs without sacrificing warmth.